w3f/polkadot-wiki/docs/learn/learn-staking.md

 be allocated. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses tools ranging from election theory to game theory to discrete optimization, to develop an efficient validator selection process that offers fair representation and security, thus avoiding uneven power and influence among validators.
-The `election algorithm` used by {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} bases on the Proportional Justified Representation (PJR) method called [Phragmen](learn-phragmen.md).
+The election algorithms used by {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} are based on the Proportional Justified Representation (PJR) methods like [Phragmen](learn-phragmen.md).
 For more information about PJR methods visit [this](https://research.web3.foundation/en/latest/polkadot/NPoS/1.%20Overview.html?highlight=proportional%20justified%20representation#) research article.

 ### Eras and sessions